ditatechwriter/docsy-site/content/en/docs/Static Site Generators/online resume.md

 3. Delete the line: `baseurl: '/online-cv' #change it according to your repository name`.

-4. Delete the lines under the # Development Settings.
+4. Delete the lines under the `# Development Settings`.

     ```
     port: 4000